 Meanwhile, increasing numbers of Jewish writers overseas are expressing public concern over the direction of Israeli politics.

-report cites the fact that ultra-orthodox Jews are reproducing at such high rates that a more pro-settler mindset is gaining a foothold in the country and reducing its secular footprint
+Gideon Levy, in Israeli daily Haaretz, says that “your beloved Israel is addicted to occupation and aggression”.
+Bradley Burston in the same paper claims that Americans are “emotionally divesting” from the conflict.
+This Washington Post report cites the fact that ultra-orthodox Jews are reproducing at such high rates that a more pro-settler mindset is gaining a foothold in the country and reducing its secular footprint.

 This mindset has resulted in very few major figures speaking out against Israel’s occupation or ongoing siege of Gaza.
 I spoke to countless union officials and leaders across the country and most refused to talk on the record about these matters, the AWU and Howes.